Ultra-Reliable Communication in 5G mmWave Networks: A Risk-Sensitive Approach: Introduction

 \textbf{Related work}: In \cite{2017ultra_petar, 2018ultra} authors provided the principles of ultra-reliable and low latency communication (URLLC) and described some techniques to support URLLC.
 Recently, the problem of low latency communication \cite{2017low} and URLLC \cite{vu2017ultra, 2018Path} for $5$G mmWave network was studied to evaluate the performance under the impact of traffic dispersion and network densification.
 Moreover, a reinforcement learning (RL) approach to power control and rate adaptation was studied in \cite{2017RL}.
 All these works focus on maximizing the time average of network throughput or minimizing the mean delay without providing any guarantees for higher order moments (e.g., variance, skewness, kurtosis, etc.).
-In this work, we depart from the classical average-based system design and instead take into account higher order moments in the utility function to formulate a RSL framework through which every small cell optimizes its transmission while taking into account signal fluctuations.
+This work departs from the classical average-based system design and instead takes higher order moments in the utility function into account to formulate a RSL framework through which every small cell optimizes its transmission while mitigating signal fluctuations.